GreenStarMatter/source-indufin-game/README.md

 I believe the long term vision of this game would not take much longer; however, I cannot keep working at the pace that I am.
 I would estimate that each feature would take at max a week and in total ~2 months to complete.

+- I would really like to clean this project up.
+I wanted to get this to a playable level, but I left behind some engineering structure in order to do that.
+There are quite a few items which should be managed as objects and code redundancies in the basic tutorial.
+This got me to a product faster, but in the end I gave up a lot of code cleanliness to achieve this.
+I also felt naming conventions slipping on me near the end.
+I got a bit caught up in deciding how the game would play that I got excited and shot to the end of development... the analytics and design parts were too enticing.
+I'm also a sucker for workability (in this case playability), but I'm going to have to root back through this and make some changes to make this more engineered.
+Very much a case of stick and carrot encouraging away from strong engineering principles.
 - In the near term I'd like to focus on the post-game analytics as I'd like to show-off some of the stuff I did in my master's.
-In order to achieve this, I would first need to speed-up some of the game play with the priority queue listed in the project log.
-I would like the tutorial to play in about 5 minutes if possible.
 - I'd then like to add more data engineering fundamentals to the project.
 Those aspects were after thoughts because the data size was so small and infrequent that a lot of it could be safely ignored.
 Although the ledger formation is giving me heart palpitations, but I set a hard stop and I need to honor that to.
 If anything, I can simulate results from existing sessions and pass those through some cloud services.
 I could also sparkify some of the analytics I create.
 It would be pretty self-indulgent, but it's good to keep these skills sharp.
 - I think it would also be cool to push this into a web-app with Django.
 I don't think it would be too much extra effort if I keep the amount of players to only 1.
 I originally shirked from this because it seemed like a complexity explosion, but I may be able to keep it under control with only one user per session.
 This would make the data engineering side much more interesting.
 - Increasing UX will be a core facet of this development, I really want to avoid a pure simulation feel...
 I could see this becoming "work the game" if I'm not careful.

+###### Completed Next steps
+-  Game was sped up with the priority queue listed in the project log.
+I would like the tutorial to play in about 5 minutes if possible.
 ---